geremyCohen/go_benchmarks/README.md

 # rexec_sweet - Remote Sweet Benchmark Execution Tool

+Please read all the instructions available in the official Arm Learning Path [Go Benchmarks with Sweet](https://developer.arm.com/learning-paths/servers-and-cloud-computing/go-benchmarking-with-sweet/) for complete details on how to use this repo.

 This repo serves as a home to the `rexec_sweet` tool, which is designed to run Go benchmarks using the Sweet benchmarking tool on remote Google Cloud Platform (GCP) instances.
 It automates the process of setting up GCP instances, running benchmarks, and generating reports for comparison.

-Please read all the instructions available in the official Arm Learning Path [Go Benchmarks with Sweet](https://developer.arm.com/learning-paths/servers-and-cloud-computing/go-benchmarking-with-sweet/) for complete details on how to use this tool effectively.

 ## Installation - Python Environment Setup